-Species Status Upland Goose Chloephaga Small (30-45 birds) self-sustaining population in Belgium, with both picta the population size and range increasing.
-Few pairs in Britain and the Netherlands (not self sustaining populations) Egyptian Goose Alopochen aegyptiacus Populations in UK (1,000), Belgium (600), the Netherlands (6,000) and Germany (3,000).
+Species Status leucopsis few elsewhere.
+May pose similar problems to Canada Goose if it increases.
+Upland Goose Chloephaga Small (30-45 birds) self-sustaining population in Belgium, with both picta the population size and range increasing.
+Few pairs in Britain and the Netherlands (not self sustaining populations) Egyptian Goose Alopochen Populations in UK (1,000), Belgium (600), the Netherlands (6,000) and aegyptiacus Germany (3,000).
 No major threat (no closely related native species).
-Ruddy Shelduck Tadorna ferruginea Small numbers in western Europe, very few breeding (but increasing).
-Could compete for nest holes with native species if it increases.
-Muscovy Duck Cairina moschata Domesticated strain has escaped in many countries in small numbers.
-No current problems but could dominate other breeding species.
-Mandarin Duck Aix galericulata Occurs in the UK (7,000 birds), Germany (1,000), a few elsewhere.
-Increasing, though no problem reported with native species (none closely related or using same niche).
+Ruddy Shelduck Tadorna Small numbers in western Europe, very few breeding (but increasing). ferruginea Could compete for nest holes with native species if it increases.
+Muscovy Duck Cairina Domesticated strain has escaped in many countries in small numbers. moschata No current problems but could dominate other breeding species.
+Mandarin Duck Aix Occurs in the UK (7,000 birds), Germany (1,000), a few elsewhere. galericulata Increasing, though no problem reported with native species (none closely related or using same niche).
 May compete for nest cavities with other hole-nesting species.
 Mallard Anas platyrhynchos Introduced to many countries, hybridises freely with some native taxa.
 Causes considerable problems in many areas and hybrids/domestic hybrids are common.
 See also Box 1 .
-Red-crested Pochard Netta rufina Breeds in UK (150 birds) and the Netherlands in small numbers.
-Can hybridise with native species but unlikely to present major threat.
-Ruddy Duck Oxyura jamaicensis Increasing and spreading its range.
-Serious threat to the existence of the White-headed Duck unless controlled ( see Box 2 and 67 ).
+Red-crested Pochard Netta Breeds in UK (150 birds) and the Netherlands in small numbers.
+Can rufina hybridise with native species but unlikely to present major threat.
+Ruddy Duck Oxyura Increasing and spreading its range.
+Serious threat to the existence of jamaicensis the White-headed Duck unless controlled (see Box 2 and 7).

 Sixteen of these (including the hybrid populations) were considered to represent a potential threat to indigenous AEWA waterbirds; the remainder appeared not to be a problem.
-Table 2 provides a summary of the available information for the 16-19 potential problem species according to Blair et. al. (2000) and Bank et al. (see also Appendix 2, which updates the information provided by Blair et. al. (2000) and Bank et al. (2008)).
+Table 2 provides a summary of the available information for the 19 potential problem species according to Blair et. al. (2000) and Bank et al. (see also Appendix 2, which updates the information provided by Blair et. al. (2000) and Bank et al. (2008)).